qmk/qmk_firmware/keyboards/kudox_game/keymaps/default/readme.md

-# The default keymap for Kudox Game
+# The default keymap for Kudox Game Keyboard